 - For example, just 6 minutes a day of weak wireless exposure caused cell-death in insects in this 2016 study.

-5G – a Threat to our Planet’s Precious Atmosphere
+5G in Space – a Threat to our Planet’s Precious Atmosphere

 Plans are underway to deploy hundreds of thousands of 5G-generating, short-lifespan satellites via suborbital rockets propelled by hydrocarbon rocket engines.
 According to this 2010 California study, launching these rockets will spew enough black carbon into the atmosphere to pollute global atmospheric conditions and cause potentially significant climate impact.
 Plus, solid-state rocket exhaust contains chlorine, an ozone-destroying chemical.
 How can any government seriously concerned about climate change allow this?